rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"Yeah?"*

-*"Why do you were these masks?"* - said Sam pointing to the Bat's mask.
+*"Why do you wear these masks?"* - said Sam pointing to the Bat's mask.

 *"First you forget names, then you forget faces."* - she added, smiling as she remembered how that phrase went - *"Either way, it is time for you to join your friends.
 The next trial is about to start."*